 The letter resonated with a lot of people and it attracted the attention of the National Psoriasis Foundation.
 “NPF invited me to a conference,” says Bridges.
 “For the first time in 22 years, I met other people dealing with the disease.
 It gave me power.
 It let me know that I wasn’t alone.”

 The conference also included a seminar on blogging.
 “I saw it as a tool to get out some of my frustrations of living with psoriasis.
 Immediately after I left that conference – literally on the plane – I started writing out blog ideas.”

-Bridges, an Atlanta resident who has a background in marketing and communications, has since won awards for her blog which includes everything from articles on self-esteem to resources for a variety of treatments.
+Bridges is an Atlanta resident who has a background in marketing and communications, ranging from marketing campaigns to digital marketing solutions such as financial advisor leads.
+She hasn’t let her condition overtake her careers and aspirations and has since won awards for her blog which includes everything from articles on self-esteem to resources for a variety of treatments.
 She encourages readers to find psoriasis specialists and seek mental health treatment if they’re suffering from depression or anxiety, which are often concurrent conditions.
 She tries to post at least once a month, and includes guest posts from other people with psoriasis.

 Advocacy as a Career Path